 But surviving as a street vendor requires a certain amount of skill.
 Competition among vendors for space in the streets and access to customers is strong in many cities.
 And vendors must be able to negotiate effectively with wholesalers and customers.

 Street trade can offer a viable livelihood, but earnings are low and risks are high for many vendors, especially those who sell fresh fruits and vegetables (Roever 2014).
 Having an insecure place of work is a significant problem for those who work in the streets.
 Lack of storage, theft or damage to stock are common issues.

 By-laws governing street trade can be confusing and licenses hard to get, leaving many street vendors vulnerable to harassment, confiscations and evictions.
-The IEMS research found that even vendors with a license had trouble finding a secure vending location, and those following the regulations sometimes had their goods confiscated.
-Learn more about Street Vendors and The Law .
+Learn more about Street Vendors and The Law.

 Occupational Health and Safety

 Working outside, street vendors and their goods are exposed to strong sun, heavy rains and extreme heat or cold.
 Unless they work in markets, most don’t have shelter or running water and toilets near their workplace.
 Inadequate access to clean water is a major concern of prepared food vendors.